What we do

 We enjoy both the excursions and the morning tea or lunch that follows which gives us a relaxing debrief and social time with fellow members.

-Here is a summary of our outings for 2018.
+Here is a summary of the outings we did in 2018.

 Our first walk of the year was in the Warriewood Wetlands where there are always many water birds to be seen.
 This is a bonus on top of the delightful walk through, probably, the largest remaining stand of Swamp Mahogany (Eucalyptus robusta) forest in Sydney.